Ambari Server Upgrade

 Stop Infra-Solr Service

-Stop the Infra-solr Service from the Ambari UI by navigating to Ambari > Infra Solr > Actions > Stop.
+Stop the Infra-Solr service from the Ambari UI by navigating to Ambari > Infra Solr > Actions > Stop.

 Stop Ambari Server and Agents